 USEA American Eventing Championships: August 30-September 3, 2017

 See the equestrian triathlon, testing a rider's skill more than any other competition.
 Dressage, the first phase, shows the horse’s and rider’s ability to perform a series of prescribed classical movements.
 The second phase, cross-country, involves the horse and rider galloping over natural terrain and jumping a variety of fixed obstacles.
 In the final phase of show jumping, horse and rider jump a series of stadium fences in the arena.
-Come see the crowning of the national titles in several levels.
-Gladiator Polo on Saturday Night at 8 PM with activities starting at 6 PM.
+Come see the crowning of the national titles in several levels. hampionship and other events for Saturday Night Lights starting at 6 PM.
 Free admission.

 FEI World Equestrian Games: September 10-23, 2018